 Facebook recently announced app install ads that will support deferred deep linking.

-This gives the ability to the marketers to create a specific call-to-action, and then directly take a user inside the app to that location mentioned in the specific call-to-action.
+This gives the ability to the social media marketers to create a specific call-to-action, and then directly take a user inside the app to that location mentioned in the specific call-to-action.

 Even Apple has introduced deep linking for improved app discovery in iOS 9.
 This is how Apple explains app deep linking in their developer docs: